Yadira Arroyo: FDNY Medic Killed By Her Own Ambulance In Fatal Carjacking

 “They were acting very brave,” FDNY Chief Daniel Nigro said when praising the actions of both medics.
 “They certainly wanted to continue on their way to that call.
 The person had no business being in this ambulance.
 No matter how many times we do this, it doesn’t make it any easier.”

-Yadira is the eighth FDNY paramedic to die in the line of duty.
+Yadira is the eighth FDNY medic to die in the line of duty.
 Three of the EMTs killed in the line of duty were women.

-[Featured Image By Roman Tiraspolsky/Shutterstock]
+[Featured Photo By Roman Tiraspolsky/Shutterstock]